jeanslack/Videomass/docs/localization_howto.md

 - When finish save 'app_const.py'.

-- Open a terminal window and go to the 'Videomass-?.?.?' folder and type: python3 launcher
+- Try your new tranlation by open a terminal window, go to the 'Videomass-?.?.?' sources folder and type:

+      python3 launcher

-When you have completed your translation with 'Poedit', please send me your 'videomass.po' file at:
+When you have completed your translation with 'PoEdit', please send me your 'videomass.po' file at:

 <jeanlucperni@gmail.com>